MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 5. On the **Assignments** tab, click **+ Add role**, search for and select **Global Administrator**, and then click **Select**.
 Click **Review + create** and then click **Create**.

-    >**Note**: An Azure AD user with the Global Administrator role is required in order to implement Azure AD Connect.
+    >**Note**: An Azure AD user with the Global Administrator role is required in order to implement Microsoft Entra Connect.

 6. Open an InPrivate browser window.

 7. Navigate to the Azure portal at **`https://portal.azure.com/`** and sign in using the **syncadmin** user account.
 When prompted, change the password you recorded earlier in this task to your own password that meets the complexity requirements and record it for future reference.
 You will be prompted for this password in later tasks.

-    >**Note**: To sign in you will need to provide a fully qualified name of the **syncadmin** user account, including the Azure AD tenant DNS domain name, which you recorded earlier in this task.
-This user name is in the format syncadmin@`<your_tenant_name>`.onmicrosoft.com, where `<your_tenant_name>` is the placeholder representing your unique Azure AD tenant name.
+    >**Note**: To sign in you will need to provide a fully qualified name of the **syncadmin** user account, including the Microsoft Entra tenant DNS domain name, which you recorded earlier in this task.
+This user name is in the format syncadmin@`<your_tenant_name>`.onmicrosoft.com, where `<your_tenant_name>` is the placeholder representing your unique Microsoft Entra tenant name.

 8. Sign out as **syncadmin** and close the InPrivate browser window.

-> **Result**: After you completed this exercise, you have created an Azure AD tenant, seen how to add a custom DNS name to the new Azure AD tenant, and created an Azure AD user with the Global Administrator role.
+> **Result**: After you completed this exercise, you have created an AMicrosoft Entra tenant, seen how to add a custom DNS name to the new Microsoft Entra tenant, and created an Azure AD user with the Global Administrator role.

 ### Exercise 3: Synchronize Microsoft Entra ID forest with a Microsoft Entra tenant